30 Days of Testing Challenge Reflection

 Day 19: Find and Use a New Tool

 While I have several tools pending to try, I decided on one in particular from a blog post we were preparing at the time in Spanish in which we interviewed Lisandra Armas.
 From her, I learned about the existence of Greenshot, and I loved how it allows you to capture images in a much more convenient way with several added functionalities.
 Needless to say, I’m still using it today!
+I also found this guide for different screen capture softwares helpful as well.

 Day 20: Find a Good Place to Perform Some Security Tests